 Do carpenters need to register with any trade bodies?

-Like any trade sector, if you want to work on a construction site, you’ll need to hold a CSCS card.
-To register for this, you’ll need to pass a Health, Safety and Environment (HS&E) test.
+Like any trade sector, if you want to work on a construction site, you’ll need to hold a CSCS card relevant to your occupation, experience and qualification or professional membership.

 What are the typical day-to-day tasks for a carpenter?